16th August 2015, Sunday…..Day(4) Kumarsain-Hatu Peak-Amritsar 375 km

 Against all odds, three years ago, this very day, this bold couple decided to tie nuptial knot to be husband and wife forever.
 This was a very important day in the lives of our fellow travelers Nikhil and Shivani.
-They thought to make it a memorable one and was the very reason we were travelling together.
+They thought to make the day a memorable one and was the very reason we were travelling together.

 The morning at Kumarsain was amazing.
-The view of the clouds hanging over the green cliffs was a great sight.
-Unlike other FRH/PWD Rest Houses, there was a market and bus stand around the rest house.
+The view of the clouds hanging over the green cliffs was a sight to behold.
+Unlike other FRH/PWD Rest Houses, this one was right near the market and bus stand.
 The activities of the people busy at their daily chores were visible from up above the window of our room.

 Although the drive from Thanedar to Kotgarh was tougher than this one yet due to more tourist traffic and by drivers of different traffic cultures, it was scarier.
 We did face few challenges but none were too difficult.
-Nikhil maneuvered the car well and we reached the summit of Hatu with ease.
+Nikhil maneuvered the car well and we reached Hatu with ease.

 After paying respect at the deity we went to the far end of temple area and had nice time clicking pictures.
 There were two big rocks and ample scope for rock climbing.
 It was bit scary and one needs to be fit to climb on those rocks.

 The atmosphere at Hatu peak was great.
 A new and beautiful temple has been built.
 Being Sunday there was lot of local crowd dressed in colorful attire.
 One particular group had a whole band of dancers, trumpets, drummers with them and was celebrating some occasion.

 After an amazing time at Hatu we drove down to Narkanda and then to Kufri.
-We stopped for a while at Chrabra for tea and snacks.
-Thereafter we drove through Shimla towards Chandigarh.
-We crossed Shimla without any trouble of cops or traffic jam.
+We stopped for a while at Chharabra for tea and snacks.
+Thereafter we drove through Shimla towards Chandigarh without any trouble of cops or traffic jam.

 The road was even better during night.
 At Kurali we turned right towards Amritsar.
-On the way we stopped for dinner at NRI Haveli near Balachaur and Nikhil/Shivani gave treat for their anniversary.
+On the way we stopped for dinner at NRI Haveli near Balachaur where Nikhil and Shivani gave treat for their anniversary.
 From thereon we drove all the way to Amritsar and reached our home at 2.45am early morning of 17th.

 My son was up and opened the door quickly.
-Nikhil and Shivani left and confirmed having reached their home safe at 3am.
+Nikhil and Shivani left and confirmed having reached their home safe at 3am……………………!!!